GoogleChromeLabs/ps-analysis-tool/packages/cli/README.md

 ```
 Usage: psat [options]

-CLI to test a URL for 3p cookies
+CLI to test a URL for third-party cookies

 Arguments:
-  website-url                 The URL of website you want to analyse
+  url                         The URL of a website or sitemap you want to analyse.

 Options:
   -V, --version               output the version number